 As a result of a general inquiry into mental health services in 1995–96, a major public health education programme to reduce discrimination against people with experience of mental illness was launched.
 The Like Minds, Like Mine campaign was prominent on television and radio.

 Experience of mental illness is more prevalent and severe among Māori than other ethnic groups.
 Likely contributing factors include the low socio-economic position of many Māori, and the high proportion of young people in the Māori population.
 Māori also experience poorer health, more frequent hospitalisation and have lower life expectancy than other groups.

 Governments and health officials have tried to address this disparity by developing Māori mental health strategies and funding Māori-specific mental health services and providers.

 Little was known about the prevalence of mental illness among Pacific Island people until 2006, when the first national survey of mental illness was published.
 This survey found that Pacific Island people had higher rates of mental illness than other ethnic groups (apart from Māori).
 These findings contradicted previous beliefs that Pacific Island people had low levels of mental illness.
 In response, efforts were made to improve the Pacific mental health workforce and develop culturally specific services.

-In the early 2000s approximately 500 people died from suicide each year, which was higher than road-accident deaths.
+In the early 21st century approximately 500 people died from suicide each year, which was higher than road-accident deaths.
 This made suicide prevention a major public health concern.
 Strategic responses to suicide focused on youth (those aged 15–24) until the New Zealand Suicide Prevention Strategy was released in 2006.
 This took an all-ages approach to suicide and recognised that suicide rates were relatively high in other age groups, particularly the mid-20s to mid-30s.